Xinyuan-LilyGO/T-Watch-2021/README.md

 1. ~~Need to port V8 version of LVGL GUI support.~~
 2. Add more sample programs.
 3. Add WIFI and BLE fast interface.
+4. Add ffat support.

 ### Update log

+2022.1.11

+- Added how to use ARDUINO in README.

 2021.12.27